danafaye/WindowsAPIAbuseAtlas/NTDLL/EtwEventWrite/README.md

 ## 🔍 What is EtwEventWrite?

-`EtwEventWrite` is a Windows API responsible for writing ETW events.
-Attackers frequently patch this function in-memory to suppress telemetry, blinding EDRs and SIEMs to their activity.
+**`EtwEventWrite` abuse** works because it strikes at the heart of how Windows tracks what’s happening under the hood.
+This API writes ETW (Event Tracing for Windows) events—fast, low-overhead logs that power everything from system diagnostics to security detections.
+EDRs and SIEMs lean on ETW to catch signs of process injection, module loads, and other suspicious behavior.
+When attackers patch `EtwEventWrite` in-memory, they can quietly kill that signal, leaving defenders in the dark.

 ---

 ## 🚩 Why It Matters in 2025

 - **ETW patching is now mainstream:** Used by ransomware, loaders, APTs, and red teams.
-- **Bypasses modern EDRs:** Many solutions still rely on ETW for behavioral detection.
+- **Disrupts visibility for some security tools:** While many security tools use multiple telemetry sources, some still rely on ETW for key detections.
+Patching `EtwEventWrite` can reduce their visibility or break specific detections.
 - **Rapidly evolving:** New obfuscation and patching techniques appear regularly.

 ---